arirattan/arirattan/README.md

 python json_visualizer.py
 ```

-Use the **Upload JSON File(s)** button to load one or two configuration files.
-When two files are provided, a comparison tab will display the differences.
+Use the **Upload JSON File(s)** button to load any number of configuration files.
+When multiple files are provided, a heatmap window summarizes their differences and a detailed diff between the first two files is also available.

 ## License